spraphul/blog/_posts/2024-04-04-autonomous-agent.md

     if current_task is not None:
         plan_status = f"You're currently working on this task:\n{current_task.goal}."
         if len(current_task.subtasks) == 0:
-            plan_status += "\nIf it's not achievable AND verifiable with a SINGLE action, you MUST break it down into subtasks NOW."
+            plan_status += """\nIf it's not achievable AND verifiable with a SINGLE action, you MUST break it down into subtasks NOW."""
     else:
-        plan_status = "You're not currently working on any tasks.
-Your next action MUST be to mark a task as in_progress."
+        plan_status = """You're not currently working on any tasks.
+Your next action MUST be to mark a task as in_progress."""

     hint = plan_status